khanhnamle1994/technical-interview-prep/README.md

 ```

 **Commonly Asked Graph Interview Questions**:
-* Implement Breadth and Depth First Search:
+1. *Implement Breadth and Depth First Search:*
   - [BFS](https://github.com/khanhnamle1994/technical-interview-prep/blob/master/Search-in-Python/bfs.py)
   - [DFS](https://github.com/khanhnamle1994/technical-interview-prep/blob/master/Search-in-Python/dfs.py)

-* Check if a graph is a tree or not
+2. *Check if a graph is a tree or not*

-* Count number of edges in a graph
+3. *Count number of edges in a graph*

-* Find the shortest path between two vertices
+4. *Find the shortest path between two vertices*

+5. *Detect cycle in a graph*

 [back to current section](#data-structures)